Real Learning in a Virtual Space

 Kelly Marsh is a National Board Certified teacher with 20 years of experience teaching ELL students in multiple districts in both California and Washington.
 She holds a Master’s Degree in Special Education, and a Bachelor’s Degree in Speech Language Pathology & Audiology as well as the following Washington State Teaching Certifications: Special Education, English Language Learner, Literacy, Elementary Education, and Early Childhood Education.
 She currently works as an ELD teacher at Cooper Elementary School in Spokane, Washington.
 Kelly has spent many summers working as a K-12 ELD Teacher and College Teacher Mentor for the Gonzaga University/Spokane Public Schools Summer Language STEM Program.
 Additionally, Kelly is currently the Northeast Seat One WABE Board representative.

 Naomi Hagen is a dedicated teaching professional with 20 years of experience in the field of education including teaching, administration, and teacher training.
-Naomi has also served on the WAESOL board for over four years as a member at large, assistant treasurer, and treasurer.
+Naomi has also served on the WAESOL board as a member at large, assistant treasurer, treasurer, and secretary.
 She has a BA from Fresno Pacific University, an MA in TESL from Gonzaga University and holds teaching credentials in California and Washington with endorsements in Elementary Education, English, and English Language Development.
 She also holds certificates in TESOL and Differentiated Instruction training.
 She has worked with ELLs in the United States from pre-school to university, and her international teaching experience includes teaching English in the Democratic Republic of Congo and Zambia as well as working with K-12 teachers from bilingual programs in Colombia.
 She currently works for Spokane Public Schools as the ELD Title III K-12 TOSA and serves as an adjunct professor in the ESL endorsement programs at Whitworth and Gonzaga.